Yawar2811763/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     variant: variant-a
     title: The Section Title
+    subtitle: >-
-    subtitle: LETS BREAK THE CHAINS OF THE PAYWALLS BEHIND WHICH THE EDUCATION IS KEPT
+      LETS BREAK THE CHAINS OF THE PAYWALLS BEHIND WHICH THE EDUCATION IS KEPT!!!
     text: >
       Hello freinds i am just a student like you who has collected the pirated educational courses from various paid